aslukili/bed-booked-back/README.md

 create a database (postgres or mysql both will work) modify the database connection at application.properties file you're ready to go

+the front-end part of this project which consumes (some of) the apis is [Here](https://github.com/aslukili/bed-booked-front)